casangi/casadocs/docs/tasks/task_setjy.rst

    :math:`\chi = 0.5arctan\frac{U}{Q} = a0 + a1*\frac{\nu-reffreq}{reffreq} + a2*(\frac{freq-reffreq}{reffreq})^2 + ..`.

-   .. note:: The note on some logics how these subparameters are used to
+   .. note:: Some logics how these subparameters are used to
       determine flux densities:

       -  When Stokes Q and U flux densities are given in